-The Company's capital management objectives are to ensure the Company's ability to continue as a going concern (as discussed in Note 1.2) and to provide an adequate return to shareholders by pricing services commensurately with the level of risk.
-As also discussed in Note 1.2, management believes that the Company remains to have a strong financial condition since it is a member of a group of companies.
+The Company's capital management objectives are to ensure the Company's ability to continue as a going concern and to provide an adequate return to shareholders by pricing services commensurately with the level of risk.
+Management believes that the Company remains to have a strong financial condition since it is a member of a group of companies.
 Nevertheless, the challenge is in keeping it strong and improving its profitability to at least keep a healthy financial condition while the Company is transitioning from a construction company to real estate development company.